fengyuanyang/katacoda-scenarios/docker/docker-basic-commands/step1.md

 |-------|--------------------------|-------|-----------|-----------|
 | nginx | Official build of Nginx. | 12049 | [OK]      |           |

-Note that
+#### Note
-If the name of the images not starts from XXX/, then it's a offical one.
+If the name of the images not starts with XXX/, then it's a offical one.
 Others images uploaded by users ALWAYS start with user name.

 Such as `fengyuanyang/node-chrome-debug-video-start`